 If your application is successful Groundwork London will inform you and ask you to provide your bank details and proof of your organisation’s status.
 Once we have received these, the funding will be released.
 Year 2 and Year 3 grants will only be released after evaluating whether the delivery of Year 1 and Year 2 was done according to plan.
 For example, in the 2015 funding round, we paid the Year 1 grant in November 2015 and the evaluation of Year 1 happened in August 2016.
 You will be provided with the relevant information on how we will evaluate your project and how you should monitor the progress of your project when your grant is awarded.
-The 2017 funding round will open this summer.
-Click on the blue button on the homepage to sign up to the mailing list and be the first to find out more when details are announced.
-For reference, the 2016 Application Guidelines and other supporting documents are available here – please note these are subject to change in 2017.
+The 2017 funding round is now open, and will close at 5pm on 18th September.
+You can find all the details, and download the Application Pack here.

 The length of your project will depend on the kind of activities you want to deliver, how long you think your beneficiaries will need to start cycling, cycle more often or more safely and how much setting up you need to do before delivering activities (i.e. get the space ready, buy equipment or train your staff and volunteers etc.).
 In addition to this you should carefully consider that you will need to use the entirety of the grant within the funding period (For example, for the 2015 funding round, the Year 1 grant had to be spent by 31 August 2016, Year 2 grant by 31 August 2017 and Year 3 grant by 31 August 2018).
-The 2017 funding round will open this summer.
-Click on the blue button on the homepage to sign up to the mailing list and be the first to find out more when details are announced.
-For reference, the 2016 Application Guidelines and other supporting documents are available here – please note these are subject to change in 2017.
+The 2017 funding round is now open, and will close at 5pm on 18th September.
+You can find all the details, and download the Application Pack here.

 Organisations that have received CCFL funding before but that are applying to fund a new project can apply for the Year 1, 2 and 3 grants.
 A project is considered new if it meets at least one of the following criteria: